 In order for us teachers to look after the wellbeing of our students, it is imperative that we first look at ourselves.
 With excessive workloads and pressure becoming the norm, it is no wonder that 67% of teachers claim that their job has adversely impacted their mental or physical health.
+It is better to consult with the behavioral therapist to learn how to maintain stable good mental health in the future.
 The summer holidays is the perfect time to make some proactive decisions around what YOU are going to do to ensure YOU look after YOUR OWN wellbeing.
+Visit camp blue website is also assuring you to have productive summer holidays .
 I have written this post to share the small steps I have taken to be positive, reduce stress and start to gain a bit more of a work-life balance.

 A few months ago I came across an app (only iOS), Productive, that has quite literally changed my life.
 I still feel the stresses and burdens of the day to day, but I now ensure that I make time for myself as well as my loved ones.
 Productive is a habit forming app with the idea being that you set up a routine for your day/week/month that you stick to.
 Each time you complete a habit (or at the end of the day) you swipe to say which ones you have completed and you start a streak.
 Once you get a streak going, you are likely to want to keep it going so are more likely to stick to your newly formed, positive habits.